sandvine/sandscript-library-interface/README.md

  - `sharedLibManifest.h` -- for declaring functions
  - `sharedLibEvents.h` -- for declaring events

+# Naming Functions and Fields

+When you extend the Policy Engine, you want to avoid overlap with any other libraries or built-in subsystems.
+For this reason, we recommend the following naming conventions:
+ - choose a name for the subsystem (E.g., "Foo")
+ - all functions begin with the subsystem name (E.g., "Foo.Func()")
+ - choose a name for each event type (E.g., "Foo.Event1", "Foo.Event2")
+ - all fields begin with the event prefix the belong to (E.g., "Foo.Event1.Field1")

 # Doxygen

 The shared library interface is documented using doxygen, and a doxygen